 It is not clear what the author means when he refers to a great cosmic plan.
 Does he mean to include the cosmic intentions of Aristotelian Philosophy, Kantian Philosophy, or Post-Wittgensteinian Philosophy?
-He certainly means to refer to the texts related to those major religions who believe in an all powerful, all knowing, all good, God who is popularly imagined to be a kind of script writer for the human drama played out in his creation.
+He certainly means to refer to the texts related to those major religions that believe in an all powerful, all knowing, all good, God who is popularly imagined to be a kind of scriptwriter for the human drama played out in his creation.
 In the beginning was the word and the word was God could symbolize such a state of affairs where God is the creator of the universe and all forms of life.

-non philosophically about God was becoming less and less relevant.
-Neither he nor any serious philosopher would think that the law and order of the world (which is partly a creation of philosophical thinking from the arenas of ethics and politics) was going to collapse because of a collapse of a way of thinking that was not philosophical.
-Further even a scientist interested in collecting statistics of the number of people hurt or killed by terrorism or the violence of local wars( for example, in Syria) would regret this state of affairs but would not dramatise it in the way Harari has done especially when it is seen against the background of other sources of violence and destruction in the world.
+For a philosopher like Kant, the announcement of the death of God would have carried no more meaning than the announcement that a particular way of thinking non-philosophically about God was becoming less and less relevant.
+Neither he nor any serious philosopher would think that the law and order of the world (which is partly a creation of philosophical thinking from the arenas of science, ethics and politics) was going to collapse because of a collapse of a way of thinking that was not philosophical.
+Further, even a scientist interested in collecting statistics relating to the number of people hurt or killed by terrorism or the violence of local wars( for example, in Syria) would regret this state of affairs.
+They would not perhaps dramatise it in the way Harari has done especially when it is seen against the background of other sources of violence and destruction in the world.
 The statistics do not suggest there is a global threat to world law and order from these sources.

 It is further claimed that because there is no cosmic plan there are no laws determining what is happening on a global stage.
-Aristotle, Kant and a number of other dwellers in the ivory tower of philosophy would disagree with this.
+Aristotle, Kant, and a number of other dwellers in the ivory tower of philosophy would disagree with this.
 The roots of humanism were planted by the ancient Greeks culminating in the work of Aristotle with the statement at the beginning of the Nichomachean Ethics in which it is said that:

 “Every art and every inquiry, and similarly every action and pursuit, is thought to aim at some good; and for this reason the good has rightly been declared to be that at which all things aim.”